-However, the query is successful when it has the correct number of columns:
+However, the query string is successful when it has the correct number of columns:

-An attacker can test multiple variants until they hit the right one.
-Next, they can use this method to elicit information about the database version number with the help of the @@version command:
+Cybercriminals will test multiple variants until they hit the right one.
+They'll try this method to elicit information about the database version number with the help of the @@version command:

 Similarly, the command current_user() can extract the user type under whose privileges the database is running.

-Further exploiting the vulnerability, we can obtain the name of the tables in the current database along with the same details for the columns in the table that contain information.
+If exploited successfully, it extracts the names of the tables in the current database together with the same details for the columns in the table.

-To extract the list of tables, we can use:
+To extract the list of tables, use this:

-Using these two queries, we have extracted the table name users and column names userid, first_name, last_name, user, avatar, last_login, password and failed_login.
-Now using the query below we can get the usernames and passwords of application users from the database:
+With these two queries in place, you can extract the table name users and column names userid, first_name, last_name, user, avatar, last_login, password, and failed_login.
+The query below retrieves the users’ usernames and passwords from the database:

-Most likely, the password is not stored in plain text but in hashed form (MD5 in our case).
-However, an attacker can try cracking it using rainbow tables, which match plain text strings with their hash representation.
+Most likely, the password is not stored in plain text but it’s in the hashed web form (MD5 in our case).
+However, cybercriminals will try to crack it using rainbow tables, which match plain text strings with their hash representation.

 There are two types of blind SQL Injection: boolean-based and time-based.

-Using the same vulnerable application as before, instead of receiving user details for the provided User ID, the reply shows if the ID is present in the database or not.
+Leveraging the previously mentioned vulnerable application, instead of receiving user details for the provided User ID, the reply shows if the ID appears in the database or not.

-We can try a Boolean-based payload to check if the application is vulnerable.
+Try also a boolean-based payload to check if the application is vulnerable.
 Injecting the payload

 '1=1' is a TRUE statement.
-So the result returned informs that the ID is present in the database.
+So the output informs that the ID exists in the database.